Caring for children with neuromuscular conditions

 Moving to adult services

 We work closely with the adult neuromuscular services at St Thomas’ and King’s College Hospitals and the nationally renowned Lane Fox Unit at St Thomas’ Hospital to make sure the transition for adolescents moving to adult services is smooth.

 We're a leading centre for research into inherited neuromuscular conditions.
 We work closely with our academic partner, King’s College London and with other research networks to investigate the causes of neuromuscular disorders in help identify cures.
 We are affiliated to the MRC neuromuscular centre, London.

 As a major research centre, we may invite you and your child to take part in a research study relevant to their condition and care.

-We will always ask your permission before your child is included in any research study.
-We will give you a full explanation of the study with written information for you to consider so that you can make an informed decision.
+We'll always ask your permission before your child is included in any research study.
+We'll give you a full explanation of the study with written information for you to consider so that you can make an informed decision.